 Bellville Adult Education, Bellville, NY.
 Introduction to Web Design.
 September 2017.

 7. List Your Personal Interests.

 This section shows you're a well-rounded person who people would want to know and work with.

 Employers often use this section at the start of an interview to break the ice.

 This résumé step is considered optional.
-If you're having trouble coming up with interests, or feel your résumé is already too long, feel free to leave it off.
+If you feel your résumé is already too long, feel free to leave it off.